Effa Manley: Activism

-Book

 Manley and Leon Hardwick wrote Negro Baseball ...
 Before Integration.
 In addition to covering the Negro leagues from 1935 to 1960, parts of the book are autobiographical.

 Legacy

 She was elected to the Baseball Hall of Fame in February 2006.
 She was the first woman named to the Hall of Fame.

 In 2010, her life was the subject of a children's book, She Loved Baseball: The Effa Manley Story, written by Audrey Vernick and illustrated by Don Tate.

+Personal life

+Manley was married four times and had no children.
+Her first husband was George Bush, a chauffeur whom she had met in Atlantic City, New Jersey and married in 1920; they later divorced.
+Her second husband was Abe Manley to whom she was married from 1933 till his death in 1952.
+She was married to Henry Moton Clinton from December 1953 to August 1954, and to Charles Wesley Alexander from 1956 to 1957.
+Manley stated that she regretted both her marriages after her second one.